george-hawkins/japanese/README.md

 See _Dogen_'s [playlist](https://www.youtube.com/playlist?list=PLxMXdmBM9wPvsySiMoBzgh8d68xqKz1YP).
 It starts with lots of short videos and then ends with a 2h 30m lecture.
 His [Patreon](https://www.patreon.com/dogen) also has lots of pitch-accent, pronunciation and phonetics material.

 **Update:** Dogen now has a course on the interactive pitch-accent platform [Emurse](https://emurse.io/courses) which he describes in this [video](https://www.youtube.com/watch?v=ido7aSi9axA).
 This looks great, in that it can show you if you're hitting the correct pitches as you try to mimic a native speaker.
 Intriguing, right at the end of the video (at 30m 42s) he says "if you're already using a pitch accent application, whether that's free or not ..." - so, are there competing applications and if so what are they?
-Are there also applications that work like this for e.g. drilling vowel length and the _r_ and _fu_ sounds?
+Are there also applications that work like this for e.g.:

+* Drilling long and normal vowel length.
+* The _r_ sound (and the fact that some say り is a special case).
+* The _fu_ sounds.
+* That you're giving equal time to each mora, e.g. not too little time to ん and not too much time to combinations like りゃ (by pronouncing it as it were りや).
+Or no more to く than う.

 See _Jouzu Juls_'s japanese pronunciation [video](https://www.youtube.com/watch?v=aOxRYmWDaF4) that recommends _Dogen_'s video but adds really useful pointers, e.g.: